techgnosis/tanzu-gitops/README.md

 ### Concourse
 Concourse is a container-native automation tool commonly used as a "CI/CD" tool.
 Concourse uses the nginx Ingress controller for convenience.

+### Argo Rollouts
+Argo Rollouts is a K8s controller that provides Blue/Green and Canary deploys with metrics analysis.
+Argo Rollouts provides a `Rollout` resource that is used in leiu of a standard `Deployment` resource.

 ### spring-petclinic
 [spring-petclinic](https://github.com/techgnosis/spring-petclinic) is a canonical example of a Spring Boot app. spring-petclinic can use an external MySQL instance instead of its own in-memory DB.